 How you can help:

 - Pray for us.
-We know that ultimately the plan is the Lord’s and He has carried us for 20 years.
-Your prayers are needed to chart this new path, and deeply appreciated.
+We know that ultimately the plan is the Lord’s and He has carried us for over 20 years.
+Your prayers are needed to chart this new path, and are deeply appreciated.

 Ready to Bring Hope to our Community?